 At the pre-application stage United Utilities gave repeated assurances that a rigorous options assessment process was being used to find appropriate locations for the various sites and that full details of this would be submitted with the planning application for the HARP scheme.
-However, with the exception of the case for locating the HARP scheme Bowland section within the AONB, which is compelling, the information which has now been submitted does not provide the details of the assessment and 'optioneering' process that I had expected and need to see - only a brief overview has been submitted.
+However, except for the case for locating the HARP scheme Marl Hill section within the AONB, which is compelling, the information which has now been submitted does not provide the details of the assessment and 'optioneering' process that I had expected and need to see - only a brief overview has been submitted.